 There’s a good chance you’ll be inundated with texts before your wedding day asking if so-and-so is coming to your wedding, but you don’t have to let everyone in on your guest list.
 In fact, it’s best to keep those details to yourself and a few family members.
 Explaining why someone didn’t make the cut can be quite the awkward situation, so save yourself the stress and skip sharing too many details.

 Would you tell your BFF what you bought them for their birthday before it arrived?
 Probably not.
-Think of your favours in the same way.
+Think of your wedding favours in the same way.
 No matter how big or small, they’re still presents, so let your guests be excited to unwrap them.

 Organized any fun surprises?
 Keep them hush-hush!
 After all, they’re called surprises for a reason.
 If you plan on doing an elaborate choreographed dance number, adding a GIF photobooth to your venue or are hiring a drone videographer for the big event, don’t let it slip.